everedero/asynth2osc/README.md

 * Put poka-yoke or marking for buttons
 * Reduce jack connectors holes to mount more precisely
 * Add testpoints for MDIO?
+* Issue with reset, maybe disconnect PHY reset from main reset